holepunchto/protomux-rpc-client-pool/README.md

-# Keet Registry Client Pool
+# Protomux RPC Client Pool

 Reliably connect to one of a pool of protomux-rpc servers.